oroinc/documentation/backend/api/configuration.rst

 -  **target\_type** *string* - The type of a target association.
 Can be **to-one** or **to-many**.
 Also **collection** can be used as an alias for **to-many**. **to-one** can be omitted as it is used by default.

 -  **actions** *array* - The actions supported by the sub-resource.
-This section has the same options as :ref:`actions <actions-config>` configuration section.
+This section has the same options as :ref:`actions <web-api--actions-config>` configuration section.
 If an option exists in both entity actions section and sub-resource **actions** section the sub-resource option wins.

 -  **filters** - The filters supported by the sub-resource.
 This section has the same options as :ref:`filters <filters-config>` configuration section.
 If an option exists in both `entity "filters" section <#filters-configuration-section>`__ and sub-resource **filters** section the sub-resource option wins.

 - **sorters** - The sorters supported by the sub-resource.
 This section has the same options as the entity sorters section.
 If an option exists in both entity sorters section and sub-resource sorters section, the sub-resource option wins.